Updated: Jan 6

 Introducing to a resident dog

-As long as your resident dog has no problems with leash-reactivity - that is, becoming anxious or aggressive when meeting new dogs on a lead - then having them on a lead is useful so you have a little more physical control over the introduction.
+As long as your resident dog has no problems with leash-reactivity (becoming anxious or aggressive when meeting new dogs on a lead), then having them on a lead is useful initially so you have a little more physical control over the introduction and can gauge how your adult dog will react to a new puppy.
 The best timing is a little while after the resident dog has had a good walk or play session, to tire them out a little.
 The best space to do this introduction would be in your garden or a large room with plenty of space.

 Hold the puppy in your arms or on a lead at a short distance away.
 Have someone walk the other dog past the puppy, allowing them a friendly sniff if they want to.

-If this walk-by goes well, allow the dogs to sniff and even play gently with each other, for just a few minutes.
+If this walk-by goes well, allow the dogs off their leads to interact freely with each other, for just a few minutes.
 Then separate the dogs and try another intro session a few hours later.
 Keep these sessions short, so you are minimising the chances of either dog becoming frustrated.

 For the rest of the day, either keep the dogs separate or very closely supervised if they are together.
 Gradually over a few days, if the older dog shows no sign of distress or aggression about the new puppy’s presence, they can spend more time together.